 A fundamental part of the National Geography course is that pupils undertake a variety of fieldwork.
 This fieldwork will involve pupils choosing an area of study and will then perform fieldwork based on their choice of topic.
+In S4, pupils will visit Glasgow city centre for the day to undertake fieldwork for their assignment.

 Homework will be issued to all pupils.
 The homework will vary from questions, watching the news, research using the internet, newspapers, journals and use of the library, in order to gain a further understanding of topical issues is encouraged.
 All formal homework will be marked and feedback given to pupils on their progress.
-All homework is uploaded on to Show My Homework which can be viewed on the school website.
+All homework is uploaded on to Satchel One which can be viewed on the school website.